esinonal/bit-manipulation/README.md

 The Integer constants had to be 0 through 255 (0xFF), inclusive.
 We could not use big constants such as 0xffffffff.

-Function definitions are supposed to conform to this style: int Funct(arg1, arg2, ...) {
+Function definitions are supposed to conform to the style where they only have

-      varJ = ExprJ;
+      var1 = Expr1;
       ...
       varN = ExprN;
       return ExprR;
-  }

 Further, we were told to use the assumption that our machines:
   1. Uses 2s complement, 32-bit representations of integers.